 Most recently his work has been exhibited at the Wheaton Arts and Cultural Center, Princeton Public Library-Princeton Arts Council, Pollak and Ice House Gallery, Hamilton & Aaronson Gallery-University of the Arts and at the Photographic Resource Center-Boston University.

-He has completed commissions for Amnesty International, Apple, Environmental Defense Fund, Ford Foundation, International Organization for Women and Development, Johnson & Johnson, Monmouth University and Solebury Township Land Preservation Fund among others over a twenty-five year career.
-His editorial work has appeared in publications including Der Spiegel, The New York Times, The Philadelphia Inquirer and Daily News, ,Time, Newsweek, US News & World Report and others.
-For his photojournalistic work he was awarded a Keystone Press Award for Excellence in Journalism.
+Prior to teaching full-time at Monmouth, Mark worked as a documentary photographer from 1985-2005.
+He has worked on commissions from Amnesty International, Apple, Environmental Defense Fund, Ford Foundation, International Organization for Women and Development, Johnson & Johnson Monmouth University and Solebury Township Land Preservation Fund among others.
+His editorial work has appeared in publications including Der Spiegel, The Chronicle of Higher Education, The New York Times, The Philadelphia Inquirer and Daily News, Time, Newsweek, US News & World Report and others.
+For his photojournalistic work, Mark was awarded a Keystone Press Award for Excellence in Journalism.
 He has received numerous awards for his collaborative work with graphic designers and creative directors for annual reports, exhibition catalogs, and corporate communications.

 Mark earned an MFA in photography from Hunter College and undergraduate degrees from Monmouth University and Villanova University where he studied philosophy.